ecosystem-genomics/ecosystem-genomics.github.io/how-to-apply.md

 #  background_style: bg-info
 #  text_style: text-left text-white
   text: >+
-    Application review will begin December 10, 2022 and will continue until the program is filled.
+    We are no longer accepting applications for fellowships.
+We welcome applicants from those interested in applying as a participants.
+Participants are trainees who are funded through a non-BRIDGES source (department support, scholarship, grant, TAship, etc.) | Application review will begin December 10, 2022 and will continue until the program is filled.

 - type: paragraph.html
   section_id: contact info